🚀 60,538+ downloads

 Learn to solve problems, not apply patterns

-We see again and again that implementation details are often just... details.
-We realize how important it is to get the domain code right.
+We keep seeing that implementation details are often just that—details.
+What matters most is getting the domain code right.
 Not only in the "clean code" sense, but also in a "correctly modeled" way.
 We give up some coding time to talk with people and better understand what we're building.
 It always pays back.

 Over the last few years, we've kept working on these ideas and improving them.
 Go with the Domain is how we share what we've learned with you.